SimonAltmannshofer/CarND-Capstone/README.md

 ![Motion Model][motion_model]

 The motion-model represents the simulator pretty well.
 Please note that the recorded acceleration is not used during the identification.
 But this was you get an impression of how noisy the velocity-data actually is.
-It is really weird that the brake-torque-factor is not equal to 1.0 as suggested by the Udacity-instructions.
+At first it seemed weird that the brake-torque-factor is not equal to 1.0 as suggested by the Udacity-instructions.
+Upon further investigation the brake-torque-facor must be 1.0 instead of the identified 0.1144.
+The difference comes probably from a saturation in the car simulator.

 ![Recorded vs. predicted][identification]

 The identification was done using MATLAB: [mathscript](MATLAB/HM_SystemIdent.m) and this [dataset](MATLAB/driving_log_acc_coast_brake.csv).

 #### Longitudinal controller
+The first control design consists of a PID-controller that controls the velocity by adapting the total wheel torque.

-The longitudinal controller consists of:
+The second longitudinal control design consists of:
 - PI-controller for velocity (acceleration as output)
 - Desired acceleration, as well as its gradient (jerk) are limited
 - Two degree of freedom controller for acceleration: